awisse/multiplication-tables/README.md

-10. Another "hidden" feature (Alt-Shift: Watch the buttons next to the players) allows the deletion of a player as long as her score is below 100 (can't delete your sister because her score is better than yours ).
+10. Another "hidden" feature (Alt-Shift: Watch the buttons next to the players) allows the deletion of a player as long as her score is below 100 (can't delete your sister because her score is better than yours :smirk:).
 This is mostly to allow immediate deletion of a misspelled newly added player name.
 A player can always be deleted by **carefully** modifying the exported JSON database and reimporting it.